MadLadSquad/MadLadSquadSite/README.md

-# MadLad Squad Site 2
+# MadLad Squad Site
-Second revision made for the Madlad squad.
+The official website for MadLad Squad